How Car Insurance Covers Medical Expenses After an Accident

 Pincher's Pro Tip

 Match your MedPay limit to your health insurance deductible.
-If your deductible is $3,000, carrying at least $3,000 in MedPay means you won't pay anything out of pocket for accident-related medical bills before your health insurance kicks in.
+If your deductible is $3,000, carrying at least $3,000 in MedPay means you won't pay anything out of pocket for accident-related medical bills before your health insurance kicks in — for as little as $6–$8/month.

 Personal Injury Protection (PIP)

-Personal Injury Protection (PIP) is broader than MedPay and is required in no-fault states such as Florida, Michigan, and New York.
-Like MedPay, it pays out regardless of fault — but it goes further by covering lost wages, household services, and more.
+Personal Injury Protection (PIP) is broader than MedPay and is required in no-fault states.
+As of 2026, 12 states mandate PIP: Florida, Hawaii, Kansas, Massachusetts, Michigan, Minnesota, New York, North Dakota, and Utah — plus Delaware, Maryland, and Oregon require PIP under at-fault systems.
+New Jersey, Kentucky, and Pennsylvania offer "choice no-fault" options.
+Like MedPay, PIP pays out regardless of fault — but it also covers lost wages, household services, and more.

 What PIP Covers vs. MedPay